Gecko-Security/geckofuzz/README.md

 ## Example
 #### Fuzzing Deployed Smart Contract
-BEGO on BSC has a bug in the contract allowing arbitrary mint.
+[BEGO](https://bscscan.com/txs?a=0xc342774492b54ce5F8ac662113ED702Fc1b34972) on BSC has a bug in the contract allowing arbitrary mint.
 The contracts are exploitable before block number 22315678.
 We can fork the chain and
-Gecko can generate a  full exploit to steal funds from [0xc342774492b54ce5F8ac662113ED702Fc1b34972](https://bscscan.com/txs?a=0xc342774492b54ce5F8ac662113ED702Fc1b34972).
+Gecko can generate a full exploit to steal funds.

 ```
 ./gecko evm -t 0xc342774492b54ce5F8ac662113ED702Fc1b34972\